 The project is hosted in SourceForge.
 You can get the 64-bit .iso copy from the below link.

-You can then ccreate a bootable USB using Etcher or any other utility.
+You can then create a bootable USB using Etcher or any other utility.

-As many applications are packages are pre-loaded, this operating system requires approx 14GB of disk space for installation only.
+As many applications are packages pre-loaded, this operating system requires approximately 14GB of disk space for installation.